scality/Zenko/tests/ctst/HOW_TO_WRITE_TESTS.md

 > Validate your test before merging.

-If a test pass once, please ensure it passes for the good reasons.
+If a test passes once, please ensure it passes for the good reasons.
 False positives are hard to detect once merged.